Complaint Process

 Unlicensed Practice

-Practicing veterinary medicine without a license is a violation of the practice act and is also a class B misdemeanor.
-The board has created a form to use to report persons who may be practicing veterinary medicine without a license.
+Practicing veterinary medicine or veterinary technology without a license is a violation of the practice act and is also a class B misdemeanor.
+The board has created a form to use to report persons who may be practicing veterinary medicine or veterinary technology without a license.
 The board will review each of these complaints and take appropriate action.

 Download the Unlicensed Practice Complaint Form